 There continues to be research coming out comparing the three walls: word walls, grammar walls, and sound walls.

-A Grammar Wall is a wall of words and vocabulary organized into the eight parts of speech.
+A Grammar Wall is a wall of words and vocabulary organized into eight parts of speech.
 Students would utilize this area just like the word wall or sound wall, but a grammar wall provides the students an opportunity to understand words and how they serve their purpose in a sentence.
-Looking for more information regarding Grammar Walls?
-Check out How to Implement a Grammar Wall in Your Classroom.
-Consider these Grammar Wall Posters as well!

 Word Walls are teacher-centered and teacher-focused.
 A word wall is often high-frequency words/sight words or targeted spelling words that are generally listed by alphabet order.
 Meaning the word blue would be posted under the letter ‘B’ and the word ‘would’ is posted under ‘W’.

 Sound Walls are student-centered and student-focused.
 This wall is truly set up from the learner’s point of view and perspective.
-A sound wall is a reference tool for students that shows the phonemes (individual building blocks, or smallest units of sound) of the English language.
-It helps students focus on the articulation of those phonemes (sounds) and recognize and use the graphemes (spelling patterns that represent those sounds – of which there are often many).
+A sound wall is a reference tool for students that shows the English language’s phonemes (individual building blocks, or smallest units of sound).
+It helps students focus on articulating those phonemes (sounds) and recognize and use the graphemes (spelling patterns that represent those sounds – of which there are often).

 With our Teaching Trailblazers in mind, Education to the Core didn’t disappoint with their newest resource of the Sound Wall!
 I feel that they designed this resource with ME in mind!
 Because ever since our return from virtual learning and I put the sound wall up, I haven’t been using it to its full potential and ETTC packed this resource with EVERYTHING!